Jacksonville Child Support Lawyers

 Florida Modification Law Firm: When Your Circumstances Change

 All families change over time.
 As their needs and goals change, legal action may be needed to make sure that existing court orders evolve to meet new family requirements.
 What was suitable to the parties at the time of the divorce may no longer work as jobs change, children age, and parents remarry.
-At the Jacksonville, FL law firm of Beller & Bustamante, P.L., our attorneys help families obtain appropriate modifications to child support, child custody, visitation, time sharing, and alimony.
+At the Beller & Bustamante, P.L., our Jacksonville attorney helps families obtain appropriate modifications to child support, child custody, visitation, time sharing, and alimony.
 We also address relocation issues when parents move into or out of Florida or away from the Jacksonville area.

 Modifications of child custody or timesharing, child support, and alimony in Jacksonville often require proof to the court that there has been a substantial change in circumstances.
-Substantial changes can be as simple as a greater financial need or increase in income, or may include a change in your child’s environment or time sharing.
-At Beller & Bustamante, P.L., we advocate for your rights in court to help you get the child support and child custody modifications you and your children need, and guide you through the often difficult procedures to get results.
-We also help families with domestication of foreign or out-of-state judgments, assisting them in obtaining court orders that ask the State of Florida to treat an order from another state as its own.
+Substantial changes can be as simple as a greater financial need or increase in income or may include a change in your child’s environment or time sharing.
+Our Jacksonville child custody lawyers advocate for your rights in court to help you get the legal modifications you and your children need, and guide you through the often difficult procedures to get results.
+We also help families with the domestication of foreign or out-of-state judgments, assisting them in obtaining court orders that ask the State of Florida to treat an order from another state as its own.
 Domestications for matters like child support and visitation can be especially useful when families with children move into or out of the State of Florida.

 We take action for you as fast as the Florida family courts allow.
-Beller and Bustamante, P.L. will take the time to work closely with you to understand your unique circumstances, goals, and concerns.
+The Jacksonville alimony attorneys at Beller and Bustamante, P.L. will take the time to work closely with you to understand your unique circumstances, goals, and concerns.
 Nearly thirty years of combined trial experience has taught us how to work effectively and efficiently for you.

 Modification Requires a Substantial Change in Circumstances

-As a general rule, Florida courts will not make changes to family law arrangements unless there has been a substantial change in the circumstances for at least one of the parties (e.g., parents or child).
+As a general rule, Florida courts will not make changes to family legal matters arrangements unless there has been a substantial change in the circumstances for at least one of the parties (e.g., parents or child).

 In other words, small changes in your day-to-day life will not warrant a court’s attention.
 Even if they seem important to you, the court must first be convinced that the change in circumstances is significant enough to warrant a change in legal arrangements.
-Part of our job as Jacksonville modification attorneys is to argue that modification is warranted.
+Part of our job as Jacksonville alimony lawyers is to argue that modification is warranted.

-Our Jacksonville, FL modification lawyers can help you seek changes in any of the following arrangements:
+Our well-versed Jacksonville lawyers can help you seek changes in any of the following arrangements:

 - Child support